 It is going to happen.
 Your site is going to break or need someone with a bit more computer background than you.
 You need to set back money so you can pay for this service when needed.
 You just have to.

 You also do not want to do an online search asking for help simply.
-You want to use someone who understands both the technical aspects of coding as well as what you need as a blogger.
+You want to use someone who understands both the technical aspects of coding and what you need as a blogger.
 One such company is iMark.
 Grayson Bell has been a blogger for years and understands what you need.

 Cost: As low as $50 an hour